saint-13/Linux_Dynamic_Wallpapers/README.md

 - [x] Add contributor list
 - [ ] Add wallpapers authors list
 - [ ] Add more detailed instructions about how to contribute
+- [ ] Make a script for creating a dynamic wallpaper given just two wallpapers and a name for it

 ## :revolving_hearts: Countributors
 Thanks goes to these wonderful people: